justinleahy/cats-vs-dogs-classifier/README.md

 ## Models + Plots
 ![plot-1.png](plot-1.png)
-plot-1.png shows some photos that were in the dataset.
+plot-1.png shows some photos that are in the dataset.
 plot-2.png has been removed due to the data it in being incorrect from a bug in my code.
 ![plot-3.png](plot-3.png)
 plot-3.png is a chart showing the training accuracy vs validation accuracy as well as training loss vs validation loss.
 This data came from my original model.